lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verse 42.** The day of days.

-1\.The enemy encountered on that day.
+1\.
+The enemy encountered on that day.

-2\.The conflict endured.
+2\.
+The conflict endured.

-3\.The deliverance accomplished.
+3\.
+The deliverance accomplished.

-4\.The joy experienced. *B. D.*
+4\.
+The joy experienced. *B. D.*

 **Verse 45.** The power of little things when commissioned to plague us.